launchscout/handlebone/README.markdown

 A block helper that iterates over a property that contains an array.

-Somewhere in your on ready, you'll need to call registerHelpers.
+Somewhere in your DOM ready, you'll need to call registerHelpers.
 Like so:

     $ -> Backbone.HandlebarsHelpers.registerHelpers()

 Also, you can register your own helpers by passing an object where each propery is a method that will